 Torch LAke Tour – Let’s GO!

-Start your journey at Royal Farms Winery.
+Start your journey at in Ellsworth at Royal Farms Winery.
 Owner Sara McGuire has created a cherry-filled oasis complete with a wine tasting room and market with homemade baked goods.
 The tasting room showcases beautiful views of the farm and nearby flower garden.

 Next up is Mammoth Distilling in Central Lake.
 The tasting room has a hip, urban vibe and serves creative craft cocktails.
 The menu contains concoctions like “The Dude,” a vodka heavy drink with cream, coffee liqueur and Coca-Cola.